-Over the years, I have been fortunate to work with nearly thirty graduate and undergraduate students as advisor, co-advisor, committee member, or informal mentor.
+Over the years, I have been fortunate to work with over thirty graduate and undergraduate students as advisor, co-advisor, committee member, or informal mentor.
 Several of those graduate students went on to academic careers in universities and research centers in the United States and abroad.
 The undergraduate collaborators have gone on to graduate or professional school or the workforce.
 Our work together has led to many presentations, publications, and has helped us build a longstanding professional network that continues to expand.

 If you are interested in linguistic topics and would like to discuss them with me, don't hesitate to contact me or come to my office hours.
 Participating in research as an undergraduate assistant can be a resume builder and is also a safe way to find out if you could make this into a career.
 If your participation in a project is substantial, I will make sure you are credited with authorship or co-authorship.
 I also may have funding for conference participation and/or to hire you as a student worker.